Governor-General of Australia: Role in the Australian Parliament

-The governor-general has a ceremonial role in swearing in and accepting the resignations of members of Parliament.
-They appoint a deputy, to whom members make an oath of allegiance before they take their seats.
-On the day parliament opens, the governor-general makes a speech, entirely written by the government, explaining the government's proposed legislative program.
+The governor-general also has a ceremonial role in swearing in and accepting the resignations of members of Parliament.
+All members must make an oath or affirmation of allegiance to the King in the presence of the governor-general or someone appointed by them before they take their seats.
+On the day parliament opens, the governor-general makes a speech in the Senate (similar to the King's Speech in the UK), entirely written by the government, explaining the government's proposed legislative program.